libbitcoin/libbitcoin-explorer/README.md

 ### Autotools (advanced users)

-On Linux and macOS Libbitcoin Explorer is built using Autotools as follows and depends on [libbitcoin-client](https://github.com/libbitcoin/libbitcoin-client).
+On Linux and macOS Libbitcoin Explorer is built using Autotools as follows and depends on [libbitcoin-client](https://github.com/libbitcoin/libbitcoin-client) and [libbitcoin-network](https://github.com/libbitcoin/libbitcoin-network).

 ```sh
 $ ./autogen.sh